azat-d/nfl-impact-detection/README.md

 This file specifies the path to the train, test, model, and output directories.

 ##  Serialized copy of the trained model
-You can find the models that I used to generate the final submission in the `models` folder
+You can find the weights that I used to generate the final submission in the `models` folder